 Tax Rate.
 IRES is currently levied at 27.5 percent.
+It is worth mentioning that the IRES rate will be decreased to 24 percent with effect from tax year 2017.
 IRAP is generally levied at 3.9 percent, but each Italian region may increase (or decrease) the rate by up to 0.92 percent.

 Taxable Base.
-IRES taxable income consists of a taxpayer's worldwide income (including that deriving from the lease of real estate assets and capital gains upon disposal of real estate assets), based on the results of the Profit & Loss

-Statement ("P&L") prepared for the company's legal purposes, and then adjusted downward or upward in accordance with the rules set forth by the Italian Income Tax Code, and on other tax law provisions.
+IRES taxable income consists of a taxpayer's world-wide income (including that deriving from the lease of real estate assets and capital gains upon disposal of real estate assets), based on the results of the Profit & Loss Statement ("P&L") prepared for the company's legal purposes, and then adjusted downward or upward in accordance with the rules set forth by the Italian Income Tax Code, and on other tax law provisions.